-The objective of ZOE’s Vocational Program is to equip former child trafficking victims and extremely vulnerable children with marketable educational and vocational skills in order to reduce their vulnerability to trafficking and re-trafficking.
-Education and vocational training is a key factor in mitigating the re-trafficking of children.
-Because we rescue and care for children who have been trafficked, some of our children are unable to leave the ZOE campus for schooling in a traditional school setting.
-For some, this is because their lives are in grave danger and they are under a witness protection program.
-For others, they have not regularly – or ever – attended school because they have been trafficked.
-Because many of the children we care for will not attend university or even rise to a level commensurate with a high school diploma, a robust Vocational Training Program is vital.
-We are committed to preparing them to enter adulthood with the skills necessary to provide a decent and honorable living.
+Some children are unable to leave ZOE for schooling in a traditional school setting, this is because their lives are in grave danger and they are under a witness protection program.
+For others, they have not regularly – or ever – attended school.
+We are committed to preparing children to enter adulthood with the skills necessary to provide a decent and honourable living.

-As a result of our findings, ZOE’s Vocational School offers three vocational tracks:
+As a result of our findings, the ZOE Vocational School initially offered three vocational tracks:

 - Office Skills